kaannbass/invent-analytics/README.md

-# Movie App Analytics Case
+# Movie App Invent Analytics Case
 This project is a web application developed to analyze a movie database.
 This README file provides information on how to run the project and its basic usage.

 ## Installation